intershop/intershop-pwa/docs/guides/customizations.md

 - change the project prefix for new Angular artifacts from `ish` to `custom`
 - customize ESLint in `.eslintrc.json` to support your new theme files (specifically, the `project-structure` rule)

+> [!NOTE]
-> **NOTE:** If only one theme is active, PM2 will run the theme-specific SSR process in cluster mode on the default port (see [Building Multiple Themes](../guides/ssr-startup.md#building-multiple-themes)).
+> If only one theme is active, PM2 will run the theme-specific SSR process in cluster mode on the default port (see [Building Multiple Themes](../guides/ssr-startup.md#building-multiple-themes)).

 After that we recommend to additionally use the prefix `custom` in every component to further help identifying customized components.